ER-95/odin_project/README.md

     let d = b++;
     ```

-* `+` will concatenate anything after a string if it encounters one, so:
+* `+` will concatenate anything in the same statement if it encounters a string, so:
     * `"" + 1 + 0` will output `10`
     * `4 + 5 + "px"` will output `45px`
     * `4 + 5 + "px" + 2 + 7` will output `45px27`